LolloBeta/PCA_Short_Positions/README.md

 - Class III matrices (short positions) emerge primarily during market instability (1999-2008)
 - Recovery period (2009-2013) shows almost no Class III cases
 - Short positions arise from MNC stocks that behave oppositely to the market

-## References

-Based on the paper methodology analyzing PCA as an alternative to Markowitz mean-variance optimization, particularly relevant for institutional investors (pension funds, insurance companies) with short-selling constraints.